amorey/kubetail/modules/dashboard/README.md

 ## Test

-This project uses the [stretchr/testify](https://github.com/stretchr/testify) library for testing.
 To run the test suite execute this command:

 ```console
 go test ./...